gamesbook/pyprototypr/docs/terminology.rst

 pyprototypr Jargon
 ==================

-**pyprototypr** uses a number of 'generic' terms which you'll see throught the
+**pyprototypr** uses a number of 'generic' terms which you'll see in many places in the documentation:
-documentation:

 - **script** - a file containing all **pyprototypr** instructions
-- **command** - an instruction within a **pyprototypr** file
+- **command** - an instruction that is specified in a **pyprototypr** file
 - **element** - a
 - **shape** - a geometric element e.g. circle or square, or text or a line or a grid; something that can be drawn
+- **property** - an aspect of a command or shape that helps define how it works or looks; for example, a circle might have its size defined by using a radius property of 2 centimetres.
 - **run** - to cause Python to act on the script so that all instructions are carried out; this should usually cause an output file to be created (or recreated)
+- **vertex** / **vertices** - the sharp "points" at the intersection of the lines used to construct a shape; for example,  a triangle has 3 vertices and a square has 4.

 Color-orientated Terms
 ======================

 Color is defined in the same way as it is in pages that appear on the